 Synchronous and asynchronous eCourse beginning May 1, 2017 and continuing for 4 weeks

-An ALA Editions eCourse facilitated by Heidi Buchanan and Beth McDonough
+An ALA Publishing eLearning Solutions eCourse facilitated by Heidi Buchanan and Beth McDonough

 This item includes enrollment in the eCourse along with the print edition of The One-Shot Library Instruction Survival Guide by Buchanan and McDonough.